 Our 5,000 sq. ft. clubhouse provides an excellent opportunity for making new friends.
-Checkout the clubhouse bulletin boards for sale items, trails, and local events.
+Check out the clubhouse bulletin boards for sale items, trails, and local events.
 The clubhouse has a computer room and is now equipped with wi-fi.
-TCPC has an excellent lending library including videos and DVD's.
+Located in the clubhouse TCPC has an excellent lending library including videos and DVD's.
 There are designated spaces for golf carts and bicycles in the clubhouse parking lot.

-The member-built clubhouse features a large Crab Orchard Stone fireplace, a fully equipped raised stage, a regular size pool table, computer service, free telephone for local calls, a copy machine, a 2nd floor Board Room with air conditioning, and a fully-equipped commercial kitchen operated by the Ladies Auxilliary.
+The member-built clubhouse features a large Crab Orchard Stone fireplace, a fully equipped raised stage, a regular size pool table, computer service, free telephone for local calls, a copy machine, a 2nd floor Board Room with air conditioning, and a fully-equipped commercial kitchen operated by the members group "Friends of TCPC".

 Members have access to sparkling clean restrooms with ceramic tile shower stalls, a commercial grade coin operated laundry, a free ice cube dispenser, and firewood for use in the clubhouse area in the clubhouse fireplace and community fire pit.

 A "meditation garden" designed with native plants and Crab Orchard sandstone is adjacent to the clubhouse.
 It provides a quiet place to meditate and remember our past members and the soldiers who gave their lives and limbs for our freedoms.

 Our extensive network of member-built trails winds throughout our 376 acres.
 Most trails have been built to be accessable to golf carts to make exploring easier.

 Our trail network is maintained by our Trails Committee that keeps the trails cleared, removes debris and maintains the trail signage and maps.